 Life expectancy is the average length of time a person is expected to live.
-In 2019, the average life expectancy for the U.S. population was 78.9 years.
+In 2022, the average life expectancy from birth among the U.S. population is 79.1 years.
 Public health officials collect and share vital statistics data, which researchers and analysts use to measure the health and life expectancy of a population.

-Specifically in the United States, the average life expectancy was 78.9 years in 2019.
-This measure is indicative of period life expectancy, which is the average number of years a newborn would live if the mortality pattern of that year were to stay consistent.
+In the United States, the average life expectancy from birth is 79.1 years in 2022.
+This measure is indicative of period life expectancy, which is the average number of years a newborn would live if the mortality pattern of that year was to stay consistent.

 How Is Life Expectancy Determined?